marcossanhudo/Practice-apps/Agenda/Specifications/(en-US) Specifications.md

 - accept the invitation (always notifies the inviting user).
 - "assertively" decline the invitation (decline and notify the inviting user).
 - "discretly" decline the invitation (decline and not notify the inviting user).

+If the user starts to use a feature, and then changes his mind, a way to cancel the interaction should be prominent and accessible as soon as possible.

 ## Feature decision tree
 ```